sinamajidian/FastOMA-academy/README.md

 ## Course lectures

 The pdf for the slides of the course will be available soon.
-(This material is partly from the [SIB Biodiversity Bioinformatics 2023](https://github.com/DessimozLab/SIBBiodiversityBioinformatics2023/tree/main)
+(The material in this page is partly from the [SIB Biodiversity Bioinformatics 2023](https://github.com/DessimozLab/SIBBiodiversityBioinformatics2023/tree/main) by Natasha Glover and Christophe Dessimoz.

 ## The OMA Academy